LIGHT & SOUND, COLOUR & MUSIC

 The first thing you might have noticed, is that the difference in Concert Pitch results in a different colors.
 Not only does a difference in Concert Pitch change the color, what Temperament is used does play a role as well.
 Below a table with several Concert Pitches and Temperaments more often mentioned at Roel’s World.

 NOTE: All colors were calculated at 16 degrees temperature and 45% relative humidity.
 When the temperature and humidity (as well as air pressure – PSI) changes, the pitch – and thus color – will change slightly as well.
 The same “tone” played on an instrument at sea level or on a mountain top can actually be “different” tones with www.flutopedia.com

 Keep in mind that the differences optically (in color) are far less obvious then the aural differences (in sound).
-This has to do with the difference of the number of “dimensions” (3 optical “dimensions” vs. at least 3000 aural “dimensions” – see Sound & Light for more info).
+This has to do with the difference of the number of “dimensions” (3 optical “dimensions” vs. at least 3000 aural “dimensions” as mentioned earlier in this article).
 The aural differences are pretty obvious for most listeners.

 WHY SOME RELATED RED TO “C”

 If you have browsed the internet, you might have come across various articles and images that set C as Red.
 There are a couple of reasons why they might have done so: